paulfilkin/AHK-scripts/Run Powershell Scripts/README.md

 # PowerShell Script Runner

 This AutoHotkey script allows you to quickly select and execute PowerShell scripts by using a predefined hotkey.
 Depending on the location of the script you select, it will be run either in 32-bit or 64-bit mode.
+I created this because I run scripts in 32-bit and 64-bit mode and I found this a much easier way to work than by using the command line all the time.
+All my 32-bit scripts relate to one application - Trados Studio.

 ## Features